 How do I know this?
 Because I am able to make a clear distinction between fact and fantasy.
-And I do know what it’s liked to be stalked—I was directly targeted by one individual constantly for over two years.
-The phenomena is so controversial that even Wikipedia refuses to host a page on the topic of gangstalking, instead restricting itself to ‘electronic harassment’.
+And I do know what it’s like to be stalked—I was directly targeted by one individual constantly for over two years.
+The phenomena is so controversial that even Wikipedia refuses to host a page on the topic of gang stalking, instead restricting itself to ‘electronic harassment’.

 - I upset my employer/friend/random person

 - I was an activist